Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: Multi-timescale Energy Management System

 \subsection{Load Following}

-The LF module adjusts the load of each EL in real time.
-It aims to optimize the load regulation capacity of ELs to balance power within seconds.
-This module includes \emph{fast forecasting}, \emph{load following control}, \emph{SOC correction}, and \emph{load allocation}, as shown in Fig. \ref{fig:EMS}.
+The LF module adjusts the load of each EL in real time, {serving as a rolling correction mechanism to handle renewable power uncertainties.
+It aims to optimize the load regulation capability of the ELs to balance renewable power fluctuations within seconds.} This module includes \emph{fast forecasting}, \emph{load following control}, \emph{SOC correction}, and \emph{load allocation}, as shown in Fig. \ref{fig:EMS}.

+To clearly distinguish time resolutions in our model, we denote \( \tau \) as the time index for the LF module (typically every 5 seconds), while \( t \) continues to denote the 5-min time step used in the RS module.

-The fast forecasting sub-module predicts renewable power for the next few seconds (determined by $\Delta t_\mathrm{LF}$) using a discrete moving average (MA) process, as shown in (\ref{eq-18}).
-It uses real-time active power measurement from WTs and the PV plant to generate the load correction command $P_t^\mathrm{LF}$ according to (\ref{eq-19}).
+Since the LF control operates on a seconds time scale, faster power forecasting is required to meet its high-frequency control demands {and to capture short-term fluctuations of renewable generation}.
+Therefore, a rapid power forecasting module based on a discrete moving-average (MA) process is integrated into the LF strategy.
+It uses real-time active power measurement from WTs and the PV plant to generate the load correction command \( P_{t,\tau}^\mathrm{LF} \), as shown in (\ref{eq-18})--(\ref{eq-19}).

-where $\hat{P}_t^\mathrm{RES}$ is the forecasted renewable power; $q_\mathrm{LF}$ and $\alpha$ are the order and smoothing coefficient of the MA process, set at 4 and 0.6, respectively; $\Delta t_\mathrm{LF}$ is the LF time step, typically on the order of seconds (the effect of $\Delta t_\mathrm{LF}$ on the EMS performance is discussed in Section \ref{sec:Sensitivity}).
+where \( \tilde{P}_\tau^\mathrm{RES} \) is the forecasted renewable power at time index $\tau$ used in LF; \( q_\mathrm{LF} \) and \( \alpha \) are the order and smoothing coefficient of the MA process, set at 4 and 0.6, respectively; subscription \( (t,\tau) \) denote the LF command at seconds-level index $\tau$ within the 5-minute-level RS period $t$.
+The effect of different seconds-level time steps of LF on EMS performance is discussed in Section~\ref{sec:Sensitivity}.

-The load-following sub-module tracks $P_t^\mathrm{LF}$ using a PI controller, followed by the use of a SOC correction control sub-module to prevent battery over-charging/discharging.
-The total correction $P_t^\mathrm{LF,ref}$ is given by:
+The load-following sub-module tracks $ P_{t,\tau}^\mathrm{LF} $ using a PI controller, followed by the use of a SOC correction control sub-module to prevent battery over-charging/discharging.
+The total correction $P_{t,\tau}^\mathrm{LF,ref}$ is given by: